goooral/just-the-technical-cider/docs/cider.md

 2. Mix until the sugar dissolves completely.

 ***Optional***:
 You can sweeten your cider with erythritol.
 The cider is going to be sour and savory by default, as the yeast consumes the entire sugar content.
-In order to sweeten the drink, add a sweetener.
+In order to sweeten the drink, add erythritol.
 1. Add 10 g per 100 ml to a small portion of the cider.
 2. Taste the mixture.
 3. Adjust the proportion as needed.